-Please read this instruction carefully manual before servicing the product, disregarding the instructions result may in property damage, serious injury or death.
+Please read this instruction manual carefully before servicing the product, disregarding the instructions may result in property damage, serious injury or death.

 The product covered in this manual must be operated only by qualified personnel.

 This manual contains important information for the safety of personnel and the product.